 Springer's HR in 13 gives Astros 5-3 win over Mariners

-Houston Astros' George Springer rounds the bases after hitting the game-winning three-run home run in the 13th inning of a baseball game against the Seattle Mariners, Wednesday, April 5, 2017, in Houston.
-Houston Astros' George Springer celebrates his game-winning three-run home run in the 13th inning of a baseball game against the Seattle Mariners, Wednesday, April 5, 2017, in Houston.
+Houston Astros' George Springer hits a walk-off three-run home run in the 13th inning of a baseball game against the Seattle Mariners, Wednesday, April 5, 2017, in Houston.
+Houston Astros' George Springer hits a walk-off three-run home run in the 13th inning of a baseball game against the Seattle Mariners, Wednesday, April 5, 2017, in Houston.

 Add your comments below